marcosfermin/wirow-server/README.md

 ```
 Later you may change your password and manage users by Admin UI.

-### Wirow server on your host with own HTTPS certificates
+### Brocha server on your host with own HTTPS certificates

 Here is the Example: